Octopus Inheritance Tax Service

-The Octopus IHT service, although it has the discretion to invest in other unquoted companies, currently invests solely in Fern Trading Limited (“Fern”), an unquoted company which is entirely owned by clients of the Octopus IHT Service.
-Fern, in turn, owns and operates nearly 300 subsidiary businesses across a number of sectors.
+The Octopus IHT service currently invests solely in Fern Trading Limited (“Fern”), an unquoted company which is entirely owned by clients of the Octopus IHT Service.
+Fern, in turn, owns and operates more than 300 subsidiary businesses across several sectors.

 The key requisite is for the business to be BPR-qualifying.
 In addition, it must generate a predictable and sustainable rate of return required to meet the investment objective in the management's view.

 Sector diversification is an important part of Fern’s business strategy.
-Fern’s business is split across three core sectors selected to work together to target predictable growth over the long term.
+Fern’s business is split across four core sectors selected to work together to target predictable growth over the long term.

 Fern lends money on a short-term basis to experienced property developers and landlords.
 Loans are secured against commercial or residential property.
 The business also lends to corporate borrowers to fund construction projects, such as building hospitals, care homes and retirement villages.